epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **Word**: In this documentation, a *Word* written with capital *W* signifies a Forth Word.
 - **WSL**: Windows Subsystem for Linux.
 - **Xbar**: Cross-Bar - A type of interconnect used in SoC bus fabrics.
-- **XT**: Execution Token.
+- **xt**: Execution Token.
 A value that uniquely identifies a word’s executable code, allowing the program to execute that word indirectly.
 - **XPM**: Xilinx Parameterized Macro.
 - **YM**: A music file format for the YM2149 chip ([YM Format](http://leonard.oxg.free.fr/ymformat.html)).
 - **YM2149**: A Yamaha sound chip from the 1980s.
 See also JT49.